-4. ENHANCE INTEGRATION AND MAINSTREAMING OF PROVISIONS IN POLICY MAKING, PROGRAMMING AND MANAGEMENT BUILDING on EXISTING UN-WIDE SUSTAINABILITY STRATEGIES, by using a source-to-sea approach
+ENHANCE THE INTEGRATION AND MAINSTREAMING OF PROVISIONS IN POLICY MAKING, PROGRAMMING AND MANAGEMENT BUILDING on EXISTING UN-WIDE SUSTAINABILITY STRATEGIES, by using a source-to-sea approach

 The efforts of UN entities to address marine litter and microplastics typically face time and resource limitations, and they therefore often only take place at the project level.
-More long-term, programmatic and strategic approaches anchored in a system-wide vision are recommended.
+More long-term, programmatic and strategic approaches anchored in a systemwide vision are recommended.
 Coordinated efforts among all actors are required to urgently tackle the issue of marine litter and microplastics in the foreseeable future.

-Enhance integration and mainstreaming of provisions relating to the elimination of marine litter and microplastics provided in this report in policy making, programming or management, building on existing entity or system-wide strategies and applying the source-to-sea and material life cycle and circular economy approaches.
+Enhance the integration and mainstreaming of provisions relating to the elimination of marine litter and microplastics provided in this report in policy making, programming or management, building on existing entity or system-wide strategies and applying the source-to-sea and material life cycle and circular economy approaches.
 The UN provides the unifying frameworks for integrating opportunities for collaborating on issues related to marine litter from a holistic perspective.
 The UNSDCF is an example of such a cooperation framework that enhances holistic collaboration at the global, regional and country levels.

-Finally with the AHEG completing its mandate in November 2021, the UNEA 5.2 in February 2022 provides a great opportunity for continuation of work on marine litter and microplastics in moving forward, including on the source of the problem and actions across the life cycle.
+Finally with the AHEG completing its mandate in November 2020, the UNEA 5.2 in February 2022 provides a great opportunity for the continuation of work on marine litter and microplastics in moving forward, including on the source of the problem and actions across the life cycle.
 In its work, the AHEG identified a non-exhaustive list of eight potential options for continued work for consideration by UNEA5.2 including: (i) a global common vision; (ii) national action plans and their implementation; (iii) regional and international cooperation to facilitate national actions; (iv) scientific basis; (v) multistakeholder engagement; (vi) strengthening existing instruments; (vii) a new global instrument; and (viii) enhanced coordination among instruments.
-The development of this report is timely for considering these potential options in the context of the UN System and for further informing the decision-making of Member States at UNEA 5.2 on this important topic.